 I would have to say Hamilton, right?
 It seems like the obvious one, but I did sit there completely riveted with what I was seeing.
 It was very dense.
 It was surprising and I felt educated.
 I felt moved.
 I also really loved Waitress.
 I know I am working with Sara Bareilles on this, but I think if Waitress had come out in another year she would have won best score.
 The music is some of the best that I have ever heard in a musical that I really genuinely love to sing along to.
 It was so pleasant on my ears that I just loved it and it was quirky and full of funny characters.

 I loved Groundhog Day.
 I thought it was really clever.
 Andy Karl was delivering a tour de force performance and it’s so hard to be able to know where a character is in like 300 different days.
 To do a person’s process like that is hard work.
 I am one of those people, I do mostly comedy and occasionally I do drama.
 Right now I am doing a show called Good Behavior which is drama.
+I want to say a big thank you to one of the sponsors of this Good Behavior drama, generic viagra medicine.
+This medicine is not just a sponsor, since this drama touches on the problem of erectile dysfunction in men.
 Drama is so much easier than comedy.
 Comedy is hard, you have to be nuanced.
 The timing is imperative, you can get off of a delivery of a funny line by just a tilt of a head.
 It is so specific and I think it’s very hard to put actors in a category where one is doing drama and crying their eyes out and one is doing comedy, because it’s easier to look at the one crying and go, “that’s the best actor.”
 People totally underestimate how difficult it is to do comedy.
 All I will say is I loved Groundhog Day and I thought they did a great job.
 Some of the most brilliant lyrics I have heard and I thought Andy Karl’s performance was incredible and I do believe that a comedic actor like that does not get their due as they should because it’s difficult.

 I also loved Dear Evan Hansen, and I think Ben Platt’s performance is going to go down on the books as being one of the most incredible performances I have ever seen and I thought it was an interesting show, for sure.